 • Experiencing withdrawal symptoms after stopping use of the substance

-With integrated treatment, a trained medical staff will assess your loved one for a mental health and substance use disorder at the same time.
+With integrated treatment, our trained medical staff will assess your loved one for a mental health and substance use disorder at the same time.
 The integrated treatment specialists tailor their treatment programs so that the patient can receive treatment for both conditions without becoming confused.
 Therefore, the messages they receive about their mental health and substance use disorders will be consistent and integrated.

 Integrated treatment is superior to treating one condition and not the other.
 If a patient receives treatment for the mental health disorder, they will lose the incentive to use substances.
-Also, the substance use exacerbates the symptoms caused by the mental health disorder.
-To experience the best results, your loved one’s mental health issues must be treated along with the substance use throughout the entire treatment process.
+Also, substance use exacerbates the symptoms caused by the mental health disorder.
+To experience the best results, your loved one’s mental health issues must be treated along with substance use throughout the entire treatment process.

-An Example of an Integrated Treatment Plan
+An Example of a Dual Diagnosis Treatment Plan

 In order to create an efficacious treatment plan, patients must determine what their goals will be.
 Of course, they want to maintain their sobriety over the long term and ensure that they can manage their mental health symptoms.
-Research discovered that the behavioral therapies are effective in treating substance use and mental health disorders at the same time.
+The research discovered that behavioral therapies are effective in treating substance use and mental health disorders at the same time.
 Your loved one may also need medication in conjunction with these therapies.

 The following therapies are examples of treatments: